anne-oceane/anne-oceane.github.io/content/posts/default.md

 And the best the best sampling method was random over sampling.

-**Best Model**
+**Model**

 We train 5 models using this sampling model:

 * XGBClassifier
+* AdaboostClassifier
+* LBGMClassifier
+* LogisticRegression
+* MLPClassifier
+* RandomForestClassifier

 # 🥊 Result

 We train many models using this sampling methods and bellow is our result :

 <div class="col d-flex justify-content-center">
 <div id="result"></div>
 </div>

 <script src="/default.js"></script>